piperinnshall/Glam/syntax/syntax.md

 # Main

-This is the entrance to your code
+This is the entrance to your code.

 ```
 main () = {